naivomah3/lab-cv/README.md

     ├── mask
     └── prediction
 ```
-* `/models` where to store and load from the model weights.
+* `/models` is place to store and load the model weights.